-Most LinkedIn experience sections read like a job description copy-paste.
+Most experience sections read like a job description copy-paste.
 Duties listed.
 Responsibilities described.
-Zero sense of what the person actually accomplished or why anyone should care.
+Zero sense of what the person actually accomplished.
+This guide shows you exactly how to fix that, with the XYZ formula, real examples, and a checklist you can use today.

 Responsible for managing the social media accounts for the company.